mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, while standards aren't mandatory, legal regulation is, and legal mandates for interoperability are increasingly discussed by policymakers as a remedy for competition issues (see, e.g., {{OECD}}).

 As such, appetite for regulation presents an opportunity for new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.
-That opportunity also presents a risk, however, if the resulting legal regulation is at odds with the Internet architecture.
+That opportunity also presents a risk, if the resulting legal regulation is at odds with the Internet architecture.

 Successfully creating standards that work in concert with legal regulation presents many potential pitfalls, and will require improved and new capabilities (especially liaison), and considerable effort.
 If the Internet community does not make that effort, it is likely that regulators will turn to other sources of interoperability specifications -- most likely, with less transparency, more narrow input, limited experience, and without reference to the Internet’s architectural goals.